gregp1985/rock-paper-scissors-lizard-spock/TESTING.md

 ## Results

-Using Continuous Play I played through every variation to confirm output results were correct across the board including all draws and that scores incremented correctly and did not increment on draws.
+Using Continuous Play I played through every variation to confirm output results were correct across the board, including all draws, and that scores incremented correctly and did not increment on draws.
 Also the more I played the more the scores remained fairly level, indicating my random function to generate a choice by the computer was working as desired.

 ### User plays Rock